nx-lr/protea/readme.md

 ---

-If you have any questions, comments or suggestions for the language, please feel free to open an issue on GitHub and I will promptly respond.
+If you have any questions, comments or suggestions for the language, please feel free to open an issue on GitHub and I will promptly respond (though not at the moment as I am busy with school).
 SagaScript is currently still in its conceptual and experimental stage, as I am still experimenting on the language's grammar.

 ---